janverschelde/PHCpack/src/Python/PHCpy3/doc/source/pathtrack.rst

 tuning parameters, settings, and tolerances
 -------------------------------------------

+The default values of the numerical parameters were set based on computational experiences on a large, representative collection of polynomial systems.
+The module ``tuning`` provides functions to adjust the parameters, settings, and tolerances.
+The function ``tune_track_parameters`` gives access to the tuning as in ``phc -p``, via an interactive menu.
+The other functions in the module allow to get the values and to set the values of each parameter, setting, or tolerance.

 The documentation strings of the functions exported by the module ``tuning`` of the package phcpy are listed below.